 If you sit still for a moment, you find yourself thinking almost constantly.
 Your agenda for today, that funny Instagram post, how your girlfriend/boyfriend is doing, the garbage that still needs to be taken away, a comment from a colleague at work, worries about the future, etcetera.
 Because your mind can run like this, there is little room left to experience yourself and your surroundings in the moment.
 With meditation you train the mind to experience this space in the here and now.

-What you may find as a disadvantage is that you have to routinely invest time and sincerely want to open up to the possible insights that meditation can bring.
-Meditation is not always suitable for people with psychiatric complaints, such as untreated trauma or depression that is not yet in the recovery phase.
-Also view the tips routine with meditation.
+What you may experience as a disadvantage is that you routinely have to invest time and sincerely want to open yourself to the possible insights that meditation can bring.
+Meditation is also not always suitable for people with psychiatric complaints, such as untreated trauma or depression that is not yet in the recovery phase.

 Meditation teaches you to calm your mind, develop concentration and increase your awareness. with more awareness of your thought patterns and emotional habits, you learn to look at yourself and your environment in a more objective and competent way.
 This will help you a little easier to deal with life, and to go with it.
 You will understand emotions better and you can recognize your impulsivity and reactivity sooner and sometimes go breaking through.